 Supported guide languages

-2. Select the language from the dropdown menu.
+- Select a language from the dropdown menu.
 The list shows all available languages and the default metadata value collected by the browser for that language.

 Supported Languages shows a list of all added languages.
 Hover over a language to show the Edit and Delete buttons.